Goade becomes first Native American to win Caldecott Medal - WTMJ

 AP National Writer

-NEW YORK (AP) — Illustrator Michaela Goade became the first Native American to win the prestigious Randolph Caldecott Medal for best children’s picture story, cited for “We Are Water Protectors.”
+NEW YORK (AP) — Illustrator Michaela Goade became the first Native American to win the prestigious Randolph Caldecott Medal for best children’s picture story, cited for “We Are Water Protectors,” a celebration of nature and condemnation of the “black snake” Dakota Access Pipeline.

+“I am really honored and proud,” the 30-year-old Goade told The Associated Press in a telephone interview.
+“I think it’s really important for young people and aspiring book makers and other creative people to see this.”

-Tae Keller’s “When You Trap a Tiger” won the John Newbery Medal for the outstanding children’s book overall of 2020.
+Tae Keller’s chapter book “When You Trap a Tiger,” in which a young Korean-American explores her identity through her grandmother’s stories, won the John Newbery Medal for the outstanding children’s work overall of 2020.
+Keller, who was raised in Hawaii and now lives in New York, drew upon Korean folklore and family history for “When You Trap a Tiger,” also named the year’s best Asian/Pacific American literature.

 Jacqueline Woodson, whose previous honors include a National Book Award, won her third Coretta Scott King Award for best work by a Black author for “Before the Ever After.”
 And a tribute to Aretha Franklin, “R-E-S-P-E-C-T,” received the King award for best illustration.
 The book was written by Carole Boston Weatherford, with images by Frank Morrison.